Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 These categories could be anything from sale items, to men’s jeans, to clothing for women, etc.

-For instance, look at how apparel shop Good As Gold groups their products into a few collections (“Mens,” “Womens,” “Brands”) to funnel traffic into the right spot without a user having to explore their entire catalog:
+For instance, you can group your products into a few collections (“Men’s,” “Womens,” “Brands”) to funnel traffic into the right spot without a user having to explore their entire catalog.

 You can always add more collections, they just need to make sense as the overarching categories for your range of products.